gbmhunter/blog/content/pages/pyrotechnics/rocketry/stick-rockets/_index.md

 The nozzle can be made by compressing ground up "kitty litter" (which is bentonite clay).

-{{< figure src="/images/pyrotechnics-rocketry/grinding-kitty-litter-for-nozzle-plug.jpg" caption="Grinding kitty litter (which is bentonite clay), for making rocket nozzle plugs." caption-position="bottom" width="500px" >}}
+{{< figure src="/images/pyrotechnics-rocketry/grinding-kitty-litter-for-nozzle-plug.jpg" caption="Grinding kitty litter (which is bentonite clay), for making rocket nozzle plugs."  width="500px" >}}

 The weight of the finished motors is usually low, in the order of 20-100g.

-{{< figure src="/images/pyrotechnics-rocketry/kndc-rocket-motor.jpg" caption="A KNDX rocket motor on the electronic scales." caption-position="bottom" width="700px" >}}
+{{< figure src="/images/pyrotechnics-rocketry/kndc-rocket-motor.jpg" caption="A KNDX rocket motor on the electronic scales."  width="700px" >}}

 A bamboo skewer or piece of dowel protruding 150-400mm behind the nozzle works well for most hobby rocket motors.

-{{< figure src="/images/pyrotechnics-rocketry/four-stick-rockets-with-charges.jpg" caption="Four stick rockets with charges (the larger parts at the front-end of the rocket)" caption-position="bottom" width="700px" >}}
+{{< figure src="/images/pyrotechnics-rocketry/four-stick-rockets-with-charges.jpg" caption="Four stick rockets with charges (the larger parts at the front-end of the rocket)"  width="700px" >}}

 # Videos